mahmudulhsn/shopping-cart/README.md

     use Mahmudulhsn\ShoppingCart\Facades\CartFacade as Cart;

 ## Overview
-Look at one of the following topics to learn more about LarSimpleShoppingCart
+Look at one of the following topics to learn more about ShoppingCart

 * [Usage](#usage)